Home » Paris Resource Guide » Planning Your Visit » The Paris Tourism “Office”

 So what is the Paris Tourism Office good for?
 Browsing its free website/app for some ideas of what to see and do in Paris, sure.
 But as a source of free, reliable practical information and a human to answer your questions?
 Nope.

-Longtime Secrets of Paris readers knows I’ve never been a huge fan of the Paris Tourism Office, even before they closed their physical offices and stopped answering the phone.
+Longtime Secrets of Paris readers knows I’ve never been a huge fan of the Paris Tourism Office, even before they closed their physical offices.
 Why?

 • I have been told by their staff (when they were still physically present) that they aren’t allowed to recommend anything or have an opinion.
 If you want advice on a hotel or a restaurant, they simply give you a list of all of them.
 I realize this is to be “impartial”, but it’s not very useful for travelers looking for more than a glorified Yellow Pages.
 People don’t need more information, they need discernment (or at a minimum, an explanation of the differences so they can decide for themselves).